zwaseem5/MeldMD/4e834d31-f7b9-4e84-8e26-34fe790cb233_142/README.md

-# MeldMD Marketing Site
+# New Life Marketing Site

-A modern, aesthetic marketing website for MeldMD built with React, TypeScript, Tailwind CSS, and Framer Motion.
+A modern, aesthetic marketing website for New Life built with React, TypeScript, Tailwind CSS, and Framer Motion.

 ## 🚀 Features